 The language you use on your resume is critical.
 It not only communicates your experience to the hiring manager but also your level of professionalism.
 So, if your spelling and grammar aren’t the best, ask a friend or family member to proofread your resume for you.

-Also, don’t include a lot of industry jargon or over-used words – like “go-getter” or “motivated people person” – on your resume.
-These are used too much and don’t mean anything.
-It’s why showcasing your skills and abilities with a track record of accomplishments is so important, instead.
+Also, beware of using industry jargon or over-used clichés – like “go-getter” or “motivated people person” – on your resume.
+Instead, showcase your skills and abilities with a track record of accomplishments.

 #7: Including irrelevant information.

 A hiring manager doesn’t care that you love to go antiquing and have a passion for Middle Eastern cuisine.
 This is the kind of personal information that might come up during an interview, but it’s not appropriate on a resume.
 While you’re trying to shine, don’t go too far by including hobbies, interests, or other personal details, unless they are relevant to the specific job or organization.